Zheng He: Veneration

 The Cakra Donya Bell, a gift from Zheng He to Pasai, now kept at the Aceh Museum in Banda Aceh.

 Among the Chinese diaspora in Southeast Asia, Zheng He became a figure of folk veneration.
 Even some of his crew members who happened to stay in some port sometimes did so as well, such as "Poontaokong" on Sulu.
-The temples of the cult, called after either of his names, Cheng Hoon or Sam Po, are peculiar to overseas Chinese except for a single temple in Hongjian originally constructed by a returned Filipino Chinese in the Ming dynasty and rebuilt by another Filipino Chinese after the original was destroyed during the Cultural Revolution.
+The temples of the cult, sometimes named using his alias Sam Po, are peculiar to overseas Chinese except for a single temple in Hongjian originally constructed by a returned Filipino Chinese in the Ming dynasty and rebuilt by another Filipino Chinese after the original was destroyed during the Cultural Revolution.

 Malacca

 The oldest and most important Chinese temple in Malacca is the 17th-century Cheng Hoon Teng, dedicated to Guanyin.
 During Dutch colonial rule, the head of the Cheng Hoon Temple was appointed as chief over the community's Chinese inhabitants.

 Following Zheng He's arrival, the sultan and the sultana of Malacca visited China at the head of over 540 of their subjects, bearing ample tribute.
 Sultan Mansur Shah (r.
 1459–1477) later dispatched Tun Perpatih Putih as his envoy to China, carrying a letter from the sultan to the Ming emperor.
 The letter requested the hand of an imperial daughter in marriage.
 Malay (but not Chinese) annals record that in 1459, a princess named Hang Li Po or Hang Liu was sent from China to marry the sultan.
 She came with 500 high-ranking young men and a few hundred handmaidens as her entourage.
 They eventually settled in Bukit Cina.
 It is believed that a significant number of them married into the local populace, creating the descendants now known as the Peranakan.
 Owing to this supposed lineage, the Peranakan still use special honorifics: Baba for the men and Nyonya for the women.